 Journalist.
 Researcher.
 Civic Technologist.

 I investigate how narratives, algorithms, and emerging technologies shape civic life and public understanding.
-My work spans investigative reporting, documentary filmmaking, and computational research—often with a focus on suppressed histories, political rhetoric, and the evolving dynamics of misinformation.
-With a background in performance, I bring a critical lens to how rhetoric functions not only as content, but also as an embodied and affective practice—particularly in the spread of misinformation and public persuasion.
+My work spans journalism, documentary filmmaking, and computational research, and I am deeply interested in how power operates through public persuasion, misinformation, and technical systems.
+With a background in performance, I approach rhetoric not only as a communicative form but as an embodied and systemic force that shapes public behavior, trust, and knowledge.

 Current Projects